Epimorphosis: Processes in salamanders

 Epidermal cells at the wound margins migrate to cover the wound and will become the wound epidermis.
 No scar tissue forms, as it would in mammals.
 The mesenchymal tissues of the limb stump secrete matrix metalloproteinases (MMPs).
 As the MMPs are secreted, the wound epithelium thickensand eventually becomes an apical ectodermal cap (AEC) that forms on the tip of the stump.
 This is similar to the embryonic apical ectodermal ridge, which forms during normal limb development.
 Under the AEC, the nerves near the site of the limb destroyed are degraded.
 The AEC causes the progress zone to re-establish; this means the cells under the AEC (including bone, cartilage, fibroblast cells, etc) dedifferentiate and become separated mesenchymal cells that form the blastema.
 Some tissues express specialized genes (like muscle cells) and so if there is damage to these tissues, the genes become downregulated and the proliferation genes are unregulated.
 The AEC also releases fibroblast growth factors (FGFs) (including FGF-4 and -8) that drive the development of the new limb, essentially resetting the limb back to its embryonic development stage.
 However, even though some of the limb cells are able to dedifferentiate, they are not able to fully dedifferentiate to the level of multipotent progenitor cells.
 During regeneration, only cartilage cells can form new cartilage tissue, only muscle cells can form new muscle tissue, and so on.
 The dedifferentiated cells still retain their original specification.
 To begin the physical formation of a new limb, regeneration occurs in a distal to proximal sequence.
 The distal part of the limb is established first, and then the distal part of the limb interacts with the original proximal part of the limb to form the intermediate portion of the limb known as intercalation.

 In invertebrates

 Periplaneta americana

 The American cockroach is capable of regenerating limbs that have been damaged or destroyed, such as legs and antennae, as well parts of its compound eye.
-It does this with lectin—a protein made for binding proteins—named regenectin, which shares a family with other lipopolysaccharide (LPS) binding proteins.
+It does this with lectin—a protein made for binding carbohydrates—named regenectin, which shares a family with other lipopolysaccharide (LPS) binding proteins.
 Regenectin carries both a regenerative and a system defense function, and it is produced by the cockroach's paracrine system to work with muscle reformation.